 By Jaroslav Modry

-Born in Ceske-Budejovice of the former Czechoslovakia, defenseman Jaroslav Modry is in his second tour of duty with the Kings.
-Drafted in the ninth round (179th overall) by the Devils in 1990, Modry has played for N.J., Ottawa, Atlanta, Dallas and L.A. during his NHL career.
-For more information on the Kings, visit lakings.com.
+Born in Ceske-Budejovice of the former Czechoslovakia, defenseman Jaroslav Modry returned to his native Czech Republic to play for Liberec after 725 NHL games.
+Drafted in the ninth round (179th overall) by the Devils in 1990, Modry played for N.J., Ottawa, Atlanta, Dallas, L.A. and Philadephia during his NHL career.